Mehedi Haque: Exhibitions

 In August 2024, Haque was a prominent participant in the "Cartoon Ey Bidroho" (Rebellion in Cartoons) exhibition held at Drik Picture Library in Dhaka.
 This timely exhibition celebrated the resurgence of political cartoons during the July Revolution in Bangladesh, particularly those created in the lead-up to the significant political changes of that year.
 The exhibition showcased the works of over 80 cartoonists, featuring 175 artworks that captured the spirit of defiance and satire against censorship and authoritarianism.
 Mehedi Haque's contributions were highlighted, with the artist stating, "An artist's job is to do what's right at the right time.
 We paid a debt to the countless deaths and assaults suffered by cartoonists like Ahmed Kabir Kishore."
 His caricature of Sheikh Hasina, depicting her sheltering behind a statue of herself performing a Nazi salute and holding a board that says "আলোচনা" (discussion), served as the cover art for this exhibition.

 Recognition

 On 28 December 2016, Haque received the Narayan Debnath Award (2016).
 This award, named after Bengali comics artist Narayan Debnath and presented annually since 2014, was handed to him in person by Narayan Debnath himself.

-In 2023, Haque received a merit-based scholarship from the California College of the Arts for their post-graduate program on 'Comics'.

 In 2025, Haque and Nasreen Sultana Mitu were invited as speakers at Harvard University for ComSciCon’s flagship workshop.